MolotovCherry/virtual-display-rs/README.md

 If you have any questions, need support, need to collaborate on development, or any other use-case, you may join our [discord server](https://discord.gg/pDDt78wYQy) (see related `#virtual-display-driver` channels).
 This is the quickest and easiest way to communicate.

 You may also post in the project [discussion](https://github.com/MolotovCherry/virtual-display-rs/discussions) section.
 Though note that using the discord channel will get your messages seen and responded to quicker.

+## Supporting the project
+If this project has helped you, or you want to say thanks and help continued development, [sponsorships](https://github.com/sponsors/MolotovCherry) are very welcome. ❤️